tangowithcode/tango_with_django_2/manuscript/chapter9-user-authentication.md

 You will find that some of these `import` statements are already present in Rango's `views.py` module from earlier on -- check to see that you are not repeating yourself!
 For example, `HttpResponse` should be present from earlier.

 ### Creating a *Login* Template
-With our new view created, we'll need to create a new template, `login.html` allowing users to enter their credentials.
+With our new view created, we'll need to create a new template, `login.html`.
+It will allow users to enter their credentials.
 While we know that the template will live in the `templates/rango/` directory, we'll leave you to figure out the name of the file.
 Look at the code example above to work out the name based upon the code for the new `user_login()` view.
 In your new template file, add the following code.

 {lang="html",linenos=off}
 	{% extends 'rango/base.html' %}